 Health Management and Policy Track

-The MPH Program strongly recommends that students applying to the Health Management and Policy Track plan to complete an introductory course in Accounting and Finance.
-Also, introductory courses in Macro Economics and Business Finance may provide useful preparation for the Administration and Policy Development courses included in the Health Administration Track.
+There are no prerequisite courses for the Health Management and Policy Track.
+However, introductory courses in Accounting and Finance, Macro Economics, and Business Finance may provide useful preparation for the courses included in the Track.

 Recommended Sequence of Courses

 |1st Year||Introduction to Public Health Practice (1 credit)||Principles of Environmental Health (3 credits)||Organizational Management (3 credits)|

 |Social & Behavioral Sciences for Public Health (3 credits)||Principles of Epidemiology (3 credits)||Elective (3 credits)|